The best shows on Netflix (March 2026)

 Genre: Crime, DramaStars: Stephen Graham, Ashley Walters, Erin Doherty, Owen Cooper, Faye MarsaySeasons: 1

-Since Netflix will release a sequel film to this acclaimed series, audiences should take this time to catch up with all six seasons of Peaky Blinders.
+Since Netflix has released a sequel film to this acclaimed series, audiences should take this time to catch up with all six seasons of Peaky Blinders.
 Set after World War I, this gangster family epic follows the titular street gang, led by war hero Thomas Shelby (Cillian Murphy) and his family, as they chase their criminal ambitions on the streets of England.

 Genre: Crime/DramaStars: Cillian Murphy, Sam Neill, Helen McCrory, Paul Anderson, Annabelle Wallis, Sophie Rundle, Tom HardySeasons: 6